 Companies continue to struggle

 After a prolonged recession, the Italian economy returned to moderate growth.
-However, the recovery remains weaken by the subdued world growth, as well as the rise of uncertainty and financial market volatility on the back of the UK vote to leave the European Union (EU).
-The growth is expected to be around 0.9 % in 2016.
-Despite sluggish activity in the second quarter and the damage from the earthquake that struck central Italy on August 24, the main vector for this will be domestic demand which will benefit from growing confidence.
+However, the recovery remains weakened by the subdued world growth, as well as the rise of uncertainty and financial market volatility on the back of the UK vote to leave the European Union (EU).
+Economic growth is expected to be around 0.9 % in 2016.
+Despite sluggish activity in the second quarter and the damage from the earthquake that struck central Italy on August 24, the main vector for this will be domestic demand which benefits from growing confidence.
 With low inflation and easier credit, household consumption should be boosted by the improving jobs situation and the unemployment rate, below 12% in 2016, in step with the reforming of the labour market (the Jobs Act in 2015) Investment is also expected to record a slight growth, on average, for the year as a whole.
 However, banking issues could limit the investment recovery, unless there is a strengthening of banks and companies balances sheets.
 The moderate growth in European demand, the weakness of the euro and the fall in imported oil and gas prices should offset the rise in imports, consequent on strengthening domestic demand, and the depressed state of emerging markets, helping to produce a small positive contribution from trade.
 Insolvencies have decreased by 30% on the first quarter of 2016 compared to the previous year.
 Nevertheless company profitability will remain weak, especially among the smaller companies that form the basis of the economic fabric.
 These continue to be subject to a high level of tax and charges, an ineffective public sector, in particular in the centre and south of the country, and the unwillingness to lend by the banks.
 Despite reforms, the legal system is slow (taking up to seven years for liquidation).

 Massive public debt and delayed budgetary reform